LanFly/tGFX/README.md

 Any kind of contribution is welcome, such as new features, improvement, bug fix, document, translations, examples.

 tGFX is designed to be lightweight, fast, simple and independent.
 So we hope the code to be clean and friendly to read.

+Here are a few things to follow:

+- Code Style
+please run `./scripts/run-clang-format.sh` before committing your PR.